At the Cincinnati Art Museum , a wing dedicated to the city’s rich heritage features more than 400 pieces, mostly by artists born or trained in town.

 The Cincinnati Reds Hall of Fame and Museum shares the team’s fascinating beginning.

-And the day ends well with foie gras, confit quail and duck at Jean-Robert’s Table, run by the hometown chef himself.
+And the day ends well with sea scallops in anise sauce at Jean-Robert’s Table, run by the hometown chef himself.

-The Westin Cincinnati at Fountain Square pairs the chain hotel’s heavenly beds, great pool and Ingredients cafe for a quiet stay (from $129).
+The Westin Cincinnati at Fountain Square combines heavenly beds, a great pool and Ingredients cafe for a quiet stay.

 The National Underground Railroad Freedom Center celebrates liberty while exploring the history of slavery and the fight to end it.

-Exquisite gardens and more than 500 animal species entertain visitors at the Cincinnati Zoo and Botanical Garden.
+Exquisite gardens and more than 500 animal species—including rare African painted dogs—entertain visitors at the Cincinnati Zoo and Botanical Garden.

 An unpretentious waitstaff serves fresh seafood at The Anchor in the Over-the-Rhine neighborhood.

-Fill an afternoon shopping the numerous options in Hyde Park Square.
+Fill an afternoon shopping for antiques, artwork, apparel and jewelry in Hyde Park Square.

-Locals know to seek out Daveed’s Next in the Mount Adams neighborhood for locally sourced casual dining; try the house specialty, pan-seared duck breast, or the tapas.
+Locals know to seek out Daveed’s Next in the north suburb of Loveland for locally sourced casual dining; try the house specialty, pan-seared duck breast served tapas-style.

 A single ticket buys access to three great museums—Cincinnati History Museum, Museum of Natural History and Science and the Duke Energy Children’s Museum—plus an Omnimax theater show.
 Even better, it’s all in the striking Union Terminal, a mosaic-filled, Art Deco jewel.
 (513) 287-7000; cincymuseum.org